-For the past few years the SA Squadron have run a three-day, two-night style event which has seen them enjoy some terrific adventures.
+For the past few years the South Australian Squadron have run a three-day, two-night style event which has seen them enjoy some terrific adventures.
 The 2017 edition proved to be no exception, full of fun, laughs, excellent roads, scrumptious food and great camraderie as the Squadron forayed on a 300 mile sortie to pick up some pizza.
 Peter Forrester, Jo Lewis and Mary and Mike Osborne and Alan and Hilary Miller report.

 On Saturday, 9 September, the first four Bristols started the event from Adelaide at the Victoria Park Race Course, bright and early - albeit a bit chilly!
 Ready for the 8.00am departure were Frank and Cathy Cord-Udy (403), Tony Bishop (400), Ozi Osman and Judith Orr, chauffeured by Bill Verco in the 402 and Peter and Jo Forrester (405).

 The Adelaide crews were set a northerly two-hour course passing through Tarlee to Martindale Hall for the pre-arranged rendezvous with Alan and Hilary Miller in their Red Rocket 400 and Mike and Mary Osborne, accompanied by Maisie, in their luxurious 409, bringing the number up to six.